 When I was searching for freelancing gigs, I used four main sources to find jobs:

-- Indeed: If you’re looking for freelance writing gigs online, you need to give Indeed a fair chance.
+- Indeed: If you’re looking for freelance writing opportunities online, you need to give Indeed a fair chance.
 There is a constant influx of new writing gigs, though sponsored posts often recycle and show up page after page, which does get annoying.

 - FreelanceWritingGigs: If you’re only going to pick one source to job-hunt, FreelanceWritingGigs might be the best.
 This site pulls together all of the jobs from boards like ProBlogger, Indeed, Craigslist, and other sites.
 The postings are even broken down by content type, so it’s super easy to find what you’re looking for.